wp-plugins/team-rosters/readme.txt

 == Description ==

-The Team Rosters plugin creates a custom post type (player), installs an editor for this post type, and provides a shortcode to display rosters as simple html tables.
-Page templates are provided to offer a single player view and a team 'player gallery' view of the roster.
+Welcome to the MSTW Team Rosters Plugin from [Shoal Summit Solutions](http://shoalsummitsolutions.com/).

+The MSTW Team Rosters plugin manages rosters for multiple teams.
+It provides roster tables with built-in formats for high school, college, and professional teams as well as custom roster formats for basball.
 Players are assigned to team rosters using a custom taxonomy for teams.
 The plugin supports as many players and team rosters as needed.

-**NEW IN VERSION 2.0** is the ability to upload team rosters from CSV files.
-See the *Usage Notes* section for complete details.

-A shortcode adds team rosters to your site in six tabular formats. (screenshot-3).
-A custom template (single-player.php) displays an individual player in a 'player bio' format (screenshot-4).
-A custom template (taxomony-teams.php) displays a team as a 'player gallery' (screenshot-6).
-[Read the Installation Instructions, FAQs, and Usage Notes for how to get these pages working properly.]

-The look of roster tables and player bios can be customized using the plugin's settings (screenshot-5) or by editting the plugin's stylesheet (/css/mstw-tr-style.css).
-The admin settings override the stylesheet rules.
-So if you choose to hack the stylesheet, you may want to clear all the stylesheet related settings on the admin settings screen.
+It provides several views of team rosters including: a table (via a shortcode), a player gallery (via a custom taxonomy template), and single player bio (via a custom post type template).
+Samples of all of the above displays are available on the [Shoal Summit Solutions Plugin Development Site](http://shoalsummitsolutions.com/dev).

+The following features enhance the user experience on both the front and back ends:

+VERSION 3.0 HAS BEEN COMPLETELY REFACTORED TO PROVIDE SIGNIFICANT NEW FUNCTIONALITY AS OUTLINED BELOW.
+If you are upgrading you will want to read the installation update documentation carefully.
+The following features enhance the user experience on both the front and back ends:
+* You can now filter the "All Players" table on the admin screen by team.
+* Configure table columns and data fields to meet your requirements.
+You and show/hide all columns (except Player Name) and change the header/label of all columns and data fields.
+* Additional color settings have been provided on the admin settings screen, and the code to apply these settings has been re-factored to improve performance.
+* The new WordPress Color Selector has been added to the admin settings screen.
+* Additional CSS tags have been added to the display code to allow any team's rosters to be uniquely styled via the plugin's stylesheet.
+This functionality supports websites with multiple teams (schools or clubs) with multiple colors.
+* The player name format can now be controlled on the admin setting screen.
+Several formats are available, but most importantly a first name only format is now available to address privacy concerns.

+So while the six built-in roster formats remain (high-school, college, pro, baseball-high-school, baseball-college, and baseball-pro), roster and player displays are highly configurable.
+So between the settings and the stylesheets, you can take (almost) complete control of your displays.

 The plugin is internationalized and ready for translation.
+The current translations in the /lang directory now require updating, especially for the extensive additions to the admin screens.
 I am happy to help translators.

 Use the Edit Player screen (screenshot-2) to enter player information.
 The available fields are: